skorasaurus/cleboundaries/README.md

 Inspired by many things including [WNYC's Redistricting map](http://project.wnyc.org/nyc-districting-revised/index.html?lat=40.7370&lon=-73.9220&zoom=12)

+For geojson files, you may need to right-click on the URL and choose 'save link as'.

 contents:
 ---------------------------------------
 Wards/

 Cleveland's current ward boundaries; most recently revised by Cleveland City Council in April 2014.
-Available as SHP, geoJSON, and OSM.
+Available as SHP and geoJSON.

 [Download the Ward Boundaries as geoJSON](https://raw.githubusercontent.com/skorasaurus/cleboundaries/master/wards/2014wardboundaries.geojson)